adepthus/Distributed-Truth-Verifier/doc/README.md

 ## 4. Engineering Case Study: Defeating Sycophancy

-A stress test evaluating resistance to "Agreeable Hallucinations" (Sycophants).
+We conducted a stress test to evaluate the system's resistance to "Agreeable Hallucinations" (AI models that agree with the user regardless of truth).

 ### ❌ Phase A: Vulnerability Detected (v3.5 Logic)
 **Files:** `04a` & `04b`